Skip to Main

 Can the Language Proficiency test be waived?

-Yes, Language Proficiency Exam scores can be waived upon request and review on a case-by-case basis.
+Yes, Language Proficiency Exam scores can be waived upon request and will be determined on a case-by-case basis.
 In general, international applicants who have completed an undergraduate degree in a country whose Official Language(s) include English, a waiver is typically granted.
 Applicants whose education medium of instruction is English but in a non-English-speaking country must still submit Language Proficiency Exam scores.
 In addition, a Master's degree from an English-speaking country does not automatically meet waiver criteria.
 In order to request a waiver, please follow the instructions in the application.

 Yes, you may submit previous, even expired scores for application review.
 The score AND a copy of the score report MUST be submitted in the application.
+Official unexpired scores may be required at a later date.

 Applicant Evaluation